 - Goethe-Zertifikat C1 with a grade of at least "gut"

-- Goethe-Zertifikat C2, or ZOP, KDS, GDS
+- Goethe-Zertifikat C2 (all exam sections must be passed), or ZOP, KDS, GDS

 - TestDaF ab Niveau 4 in allen Teilprüfungen